Architizer Vision Awards

 Plan Your Neighborhood was developed in collaboration with KPF Urban Interface and tailored for Hawai‘i’s unique environment for the Future of Hawai‘i’s Housing project.
 The web-based, urban design tool allows the public to explore thousands of metrics-based, design possibilities in real-time.

-August 2019
+August, 2019

-Allison Arieff Lecture: Density Done Right
+Collaboration with Allison Arieff: Density Done Right

 Allison Arieff spotlights people, projects, ideas, and technologies that will help us get to density done right in Hawai‘i, as part of the 2019 Sakamaki Extraordinary Lecture Series.
-Strawn co-chairs the endowed lecture series and deploys a pop-up exhibit of her writing with the Outreach College at the University of Hawai‘i at Manoa.
+Strawn co-chairs the endowed lecture series and deploys a pop-up exhibit of her writing with the Outreach College at the University of Hawaiʻi at Mānoa.

 107th ACSA Annual Meeting: Black Box